c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 ```

 Vectors are based on hardware SIMD vectors, and supports many different operations that work
-on all elements in parallel, including arithmetics:
+on all elements in parallel, including arithmetic operators:

 ```c3
 int[<2>] b = { 3, 8 };